comma-csv/comma/README.markdown

 ```

-You can specify which output format you would like to use by specifying a style parameter:
+You can specify which output format you would like to use by specifying a style parameter or adding any available CSV option:

 ```Ruby